kstenerud/concise-encoding/cte-specification.md

 #### Custom Type (Text Encoding)

 A string value representing a user-defined custom data type.
 The encoding and interpretation of the string is implementation defined, and must be understood by both sending and receiving parties.

+Custom text data is encoded as a quoted array representation with type `t`.
+The actual text-based data encoding is implementation defined.

 The backslash character (`\`) initiates an escape sequence.
 The following escape sequences are recognized: